 When Tendulkar did not receive the title of ‘Best Junior Cricketer’ in the Mumbai Cricket Association, Sunil Gavaskar gifted him a pair of ultra-light pads, in order to console him.
 In 1989, Tendulkar wore these pads in Karachi, during his debut against Pakistan.

-Although the God of cricket has retired, we still cannot get enough of him.
+Although the God of cricket has retired with some known facts about him, we still cannot get enough of him.
 Even the word, Legend, is a small word to use for him, and he will always remain in our hearts.